 In 1804 after 500,000 slaves revolted, Haiti became the first black republic to declare independence.
 But years of political corruption, violence, and a debilitating annual hurricane season have turned Haiti into one of the poorest countries in the Caribbean.

-On January 12, 2010, a 7.3-magnitude earthquake hit the country, plunging its people deeper into devastation.
-More than 230,000 people were killed, and a year later more than one million remained displaced within the capital, Port-au-Prince, living under tents and tarps.
-The worst in the last 200 years, the earthquake caused more than $11 billion in damages and reconstruction costs.
-In October 2010, about nine months after the earthquake, a cholera outbreak began in the country as a result of the living conditions combined with poor water and sanitation and flooding.
+On January 12, 2010, a 7.3-magnitude earthquake hit the country.
+More than 230,000 people were killed.
+A year later, more than one million people remained displaced within the capital, Port-au-Prince, living under tents and tarps in terrible conditions that fostered a cholera outbreak.
 Even before the earthquake took the lives of so many, Haiti was estimated to have 380,000 orphaned children.
 That number today is even higher.

 Before the 2010 earthquake, 80 percent of Haitians were living in poverty.
 There’s no doubt that number has increased.
 Many of these families live in homes pieced together with tarps, wood, and scraps of metal.
 They can’t afford medical care or the cost of books, uniforms, and supplies for their children to go to school.
 Many of these communities do not even have proper running water, electricity, or sewer systems.

 - Children are unable to attend school due to lack of money for school uniforms, books, and school supplies.

 - Children are suffering from malnutrition because families are struggling to make enough money to put food on the table every day.

 - Families are living in unsafe or inadequate conditions.